slothsoft/sprint-simulation/README.md

 It is not possible to estimate as a team if the actual work performance varies a lot, the team members shame each other from voting a higher time and if nobody checks the individual estimation (instead of the team estimation) versus actual needed time.

+# To Do List

+- there are still some TODOs in the code that needs evaluation
+- there should be a bunch more listeners, so I can create a "story" mode
+- I want to create a vaadin app from this

 # Links